chipcullen/chipcullen_com_hugo/content/post/django-3-referrer-policy-change.md

 ## Conclusion

-If your app relies on iframes, or links that rely on a `referrer` - make sure that you have thought through what your `referrer-policy` is.
+If your app relies on `iframe`s, or links that rely on a `referrer` - make sure that you have thought through what your `referrer-policy` is.

 I suggest you review [the MDN article on what the possible](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) values are and choose what makes sense for your project.